cdmatters/cav_scraper/READ_ME.txt

-This is the READ_ME to be read before running CavScraper for the first time.
+This README is for people who are completely new to programming and haven’t installed pip.
+Its a bit clearer than the README.md file, with instructions on how to get started and run the file.

 WHAT:
 This program is designed to help you pull all the files you want